Xtra-Computing/NIID-Bench/README.md

 This code runs a benchmark for federated learning algorithms under non-IID data distribution scenarios.
 Specifically, we implement 4 federated learning algorithms (FedAvg, FedProx, SCAFFOLD & FedNova), 3 types of non-IID settings (label distribution skew, feature distribution skew & quantity skew) and 9 datasets (MNIST, Cifar-10, Fashion-MNIST, SVHN, Generated 3D dataset, FEMNIST, adult, rcv1, covtype).

+## Updates on NIID-Bench
+To support more settings and faciliate future researches, we now integrate MOON.
+We add CIFAR-100 and Tiny-ImageNet.

+###  Tiny-ImageNet
+You can download Tiny-ImageNet [here](http://cs231n.stanford.edu/tiny-imagenet-200.zip).
+Then, you can follow the [instructions](https://github.com/AI-secure/DBA/blob/master/utils/tinyimagenet_reformat.py) to reformat the validation folder.

 ## Non-IID Settings
 ### Label Distribution Skew
 * **Quantity-based label imbalance**: each party owns data samples of a fixed number of labels.